AlexandruRusmir/FitBegin/README.md

 # FitBegin
-Site for presenting a company that offers fitness advice.\n -Realized with bootstraps\n
+Site for presenting a company that offers fitness advice.<br />
+-Realized with bootstraps<br />
--Contains database table for enrollments
+-Contains database table for enrollments<br />